John McEnroe: 1984: best season

 He rebounded at Wimbledon, losing just one set en route to his third Wimbledon singles title.
-This included a straight-set rout over Jimmy Connors in the final.
-He then won his fourth US Open title, defeating Lendl in straight sets in the final, after defeating Connors in a five-set semifinal.
+This included a straight-set rout over Jimmy Connors in the final on a very hot day.
+McEnroe said afterwards "I was just thankful I played one of the best matches I have ever played.
+I got in a good service groove, mixing it up a lot.
+I had a whole range of serves.
+I was also good on his serve and I was hitting my forehand as well as I have in the whole tournament".
+He then won his fourth US Open title, defeating Lendl in straight sets in the final, after defeating Connors in a five-set semifinal late the previous evening.
+A tired McEnroe admitted after winning the final "I didn't get angry at anything.
+I wanted to conserve my energy".
 He also won his fourth WCT Final, defeating Connors in straight sets, and took his third Masters Grand Prix, beating Lendl in straight sets.
 His combined record against the number 2 and 3 ranked players for the year, Jimmy Connors and Ivan Lendl, respectively, was 11–1, only losing to Lendl at the French Open and going undefeated versus Connors in five matches.

 The year did not end without controversy.
 While playing and winning the tournament in Stockholm, McEnroe had an on-court outburst that soon became notorious.
 After questioning a call made by the chair umpire, McEnroe demanded, "Answer my question!
 The question, jerk!"
 McEnroe then slammed his racquet into a juice cart beside the court in anger, and the stadium crowd booed him.
-He was suspended for 3 weeks (21 days) for exceeding a $7,500 limit on fines that had been created because of his behavior.
+He was suspended for 3 weeks (21 days) for exceeding a $7,500 limit on fines that had been levied due to his behavior.
 As a result, he was disqualified from competing in the following week's significant Wembley (London) Indoor tournament, at which he was supposed to be the number one seed, with Connors and Lendl (the eventual winner) as the second and third seeds.
 During his suspension, he injured his left wrist in practice, causing him to withdraw from the Australian Open.

-Taking time out
+1985–1986: Fall from No. 1 & taking time off

-In 1985, having reached the semifinals at the French Open, McEnroe was beaten in straight sets by Kevin Curren in the quarterfinals of Wimbledon.
+In 1985, having lost in the semifinals at the French Open to Mats Wilander, McEnroe was beaten in straight sets by Kevin Curren in the quarterfinals of Wimbledon.
 He reached his last major singles final at the US Open; this time, he was beaten in straight sets by Lendl.
 He did not advance past the quarterfinals at the WCT Finals or the Masters Grand Prix.
 He did win important events at Philadelphia (his fourth straight there), Canada (second straight) and Stockholm (second straight and fourth overall) and finished the year as the world No. 2 ranked player.